Breathe Freely

 How can silica dust affect your health ?

-Exposure to respirable silica dust can lead to the development of:
+Exposure to silica dust can lead to:

 • Silicosis (an irreversible scarring and stiffening of the lungs)